Jim Linderman blog about surface, wear, form and authenticity in self-taught art, outsider art, antique american folk art, antiques and photography.

 Some would work on commission and create a sculpture of a paying customer.
 Many of the artists were African-American.
 Although not too well known, the Clarion magazine, (published by the American Folk Art Museum) describes Black artists working on the beach in a 1992 article, and as I recall, documenting an instance of an African-American artist being "lightened up" for a postcard.

+For the silica masterpieces shown here, sand was densely packed into a box surrounded by 2 x 4 wood section and shaped with sticks and trowels.
+The sand surrounding the work was then painted black.
 I have found no less than two dozen postcards depicting the artists and their work, most dating to around 1910 (including one dated 1911 showing this very group of sculptures) but this is the only actual photograph I have seen.
 It dates to 1910 or so as well, I have seen the same group of works shown in a magazine around that time.
 As you can see, the artist added a few more works before the picture was taken for the postcard.
 Maybe they lugged them under the boardwalk when it rained.

 Original Vernacular photograph of Atlantic City Sand Sculptures, circa 1910 collection Jim Linderman